Best VR Accessories 2025: Tested Add-Ons for Quest, Vive & PS VR2

 Skywin PSVR Charging Display Stand

 This all-in-one PSVR station neatly stores and powers your controllers and headset.
-It includes dual high-speed fans that cut surface temperatures on the PS4 by about 4°C in our measurement.
-LED charge indicators are bright but easy to tape-dim if needed.
+It includes dual high-speed fans that cut surface temperatures on the PS4 by about four degrees Celsius in our measurement.
+Owners who have used it for years mention that their PS4 fans ramp up less often during long sessions once the stand’s cooling is running, and they appreciate that controllers always have a home base instead of being scattered around the living room.

 Pros

-• USB hub and cooling fans built in
+- USB hub and cooling fans built in to the base

 Cons

 All of these accessories improve immersion in different ways.
-The Link cable and Vive wireless kit extend performance, while Hyperkin’s ceiling pulleys and AMV’s stand tackle comfort and organization.
+The Link cable and Vive wireless kit extend performance and reduce friction during movement, while cable pulleys and headset stands tackle comfort and organization.
 For daily maintenance, the JAWS spray prevents lens fog, and the Skywin station tidies your PlayStation setup for easy recharging.

-If you’re setting up a mixed headset environment, visit our Best VR Travel Cases guide for portable storage ideas, or our VR Troubleshooting Guide for cable and tracking issues.
+If you are setting up a mixed-headset environment, visit our Best VR Travel Cases guide for portable storage ideas, or our VR Troubleshooting Guide for cable and tracking issues.
+For boundary accuracy and safety, pair these accessories with our VR boundary calibration and safety tips.

 Editorial test notes